MGQ-EX/Paradox/EX Readme.txt

 		  As The Translation Tool Dargoth Uses Was Updated TO Provided Additional Data Extractions This Test A Re-Compile Process Though Is Still A Work In Progress Does Not Use RVText Files But Might Work Better For Linux Users And RPG Maker Editor

+*Developer Build*
+10-31-2015	Backend Items Affected:
+EX 0.5o		  * Changed Bonus Features On Map 228, Added "Change Current Display Settings"
+                    This Test Script Calls To Basic Window Resizer Choose From
+                    'Resize', 'Fit', 'Window', 'Full', or 'Toggle'
+                    Note 1: This Doesn't Save Settings
+                    Note 2: 'Resize' And 'Fit' Are Sub Functions Of 'Window' So Won't Take Effect Till In Window Mode Note 3: Toggle Changes From Window To Full Depenedent On Current Settings Note 4: Game.ini 'EnableBonus=' Must Be Set To 'True' For This Option
+                  * Added Script: efeberk - Message Visibility Uses Function Key 'F8' To Toggle Text Message Visibility On/Off
+                    Note: This Doesn't Prevent Going To The Next Message